citl-osd/moodle-repository_ensemble/README.md

 and/or site level.

-**Note:** As a result of the above changes, the existing repository instances are removed on upgrade to this version and will need to be re-added where appropriate.
+**Note:** As a result of the above changes, the existing repository instances are removed on upgrade to this version and the plugin is disabled.
+Re-enable the plugin and add repository instances where appropriate.

 **Note:** Prior versions allowed access to view the configured site-wide repositories to any authenticated user.
 This version limits access to configured instances to